 Chase Premier Plus Checking Bonus

-The expiration date for this the Chase checking bonus is October 14, 2020.
+The expiration date for the Chase checking bonus was September 30, 2020.

 Chase Referral Bonus: Up to $500 Cash Bonus